PenguLoader/PenguLoader/README.md

   <img src="https://user-images.githubusercontent.com/38210249/221457186-94c0fc0d-f062-42fc-bc78-fb1b5b43e9e2.png" />
 </p>

-Notes:
+Troubleshooting:
-- Windows 7 is not tested, but it requires .Net Framework 4.5+ installed to run
+- Windows 7 is not tested, but requires .Net Framework 4.5+ installed to run
-- With Windows 8.1/10 clean install, you need to install [VC++ 2013](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
+- For Windows 8.1/10 clean install, you should install [VC++ 2013](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
-- Do not put your League Loader folder into 'League of Legends' or 'Riot Client' folder
+- Do not put your League Loader folder in the 'League of Legends' or 'Riot Client' folder
-- Before remnoving the portable version, you have to deactivate it
+- Before removing the portable version, you must first deactivate it

-> To try preview features, you should [build this project](#build-from-source) or download the newest auto-build in [Actions](https://github.com/nomi-san/league-loader/actions).
+> To try out the preview features, you should [build this project](#build-from-source) or download the latest auto-build in [Actions](https://github.com/nomi-san/league-loader/actions).

 ## JavaScript plugins

 Plugin development requires basic knowledge of [**JavaScript**](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and [**CSS**](https://developer.mozilla.org/en-US/docs/Web/CSS) if you want to make a theme.
-That's pretty easy if you already know web programming.
+It's pretty easy if you're already familiar with web programming.

-To make your first plugin, just create a new folder in the `plugins` folder and name it to your plugin name, e.g `your-plugin`.
-Then create a new file with name `index.js` in your plugin folder.
+To create your first plugin, simply create a new folder in the `plugins` folder and name it with the name of your plugin, e.g. `your-plugin`.
+Then create a new file called `index.js` in your plugins folder.

 ```
 plugins/